Yukino2002/WEC-Parallel-Computing/Readme.md

 Then I used another loop to join all the processes back to the main process after their execution.
 The .join() stops the main program from running the next set of commands until all the processes join back.

-</br>Finally, I displayed the details for all the 8 processes used, and the final sum of the array calculated through multiprocessing.
+</br>Finally, I displayed the details for all the 8 processes used, and the total sum of the array calculated through multiprocessing.